 Lawsuits Against Ethicon (Johnson & Johnson)

-Ethicon, a division of Johnson & Johnson, has been the subject of thousands of vaginal mesh lawsuits, according to August 2018 financial filing.
-Many women have named the company’s Gynecare TVT Abbrevo product as responsible for their injuries.
-Despite the multitude of lawsuits concerning Abbrevo, this product continues to be sold.
+Ethicon, a division of Johnson & Johnson, has been the subject of more than 54,000 vaginal mesh lawsuits, according to August 2018 financial filing.
+Many women have named the company’s Gynecare TVT Abbrevo product as responsible for their injuries, which continues to be sold.
 Other transvaginal mesh recalls have since been issued by Ethicon, although the manufacturer has not admitted that safety concerns were behind this decision.

 Transvaginal mesh lawsuits list a variety of claims, depending mostly on the complications experienced by the women filing the suits.
 In many cases, women who experience any of these severe side effects have limited treatment options, which may include additional surgeries to remove the pelvic mesh and repair damaged tissue.